-2 See as an example the report on the framework for higher education qualifications in England, Wales and Northern Ireland.
 It is in this context that FHEQ-Portugal was implemented through the new legal framework introduced in Portugal from 2005 to 2007, based upon a thorough reform of the higher education system, mainly through the following measures:

-- amendment of the Basic Law on the Educational System (Law no. 49/2005, of 30th August); - the new Legal Framework for Degrees and Diplomas (Decree-Law no. 74/2006, of 24th March, as amended by Decree-Law no. 107/2008, of 25th June); - the new Legal Framework for Technological Specialisation Courses (CETs) (Decree-Law no. 88/2006, of 23rd May); - the new Legal Framework for Higher Education Institutions (Law no. 62/2007, of 10th September); - the new Legal Framework for the Mobility of Students and Graduates (Decree-Law no.40/2007, of 20 February).
+- amendment of the Basic Law on the Educational System (Law 49/2005, 30 August); - the new Legal Framework for Degrees and Diplomas (Decree-Law 74/2006, 24 March, as amended by Decree-Law 107/2008, 25 June); - the new Legal Framework for Technological Specialisation Courses (CETs) (Decree-Law 88/2006, 23 May); - the new Legal Framework for Higher Education Institutions (Law 62/2007, 10 September); - the new Legal Framework for the Mobility of Students and Graduates (Decree-Law 341/2007, 12 October).

-It should also be noted that a new Legal Framework for the Evaluation of Higher Education has been introduced (Law no. 38/2007, of 16th August), and a new Higher Education Evaluation and Accreditation Agency ('A3ES') is being implemented (Decree-Law no. 369/2007, of 5th November), which will come into full operation in July 2009.
+It should also be noted that a new Legal Framework for the Evaluation of Higher Education has been introduced (Law 38/2007, 16 August), and a new Higher Education Evaluation and Accreditation Agency ('A3ES') is implemented (Decree-Law 369/2007, 5 November), and fully operational since 2009.

-The Agency 'A3ES' will use the FHEQ-Portugal as a reference point when auditing or reviewing the establishment and management of academic standards by higher education institutions.
-Following similar practices in Europe3, auditors and reviewers will look at how institutions align the academic standards of their degrees with the levels referred to in the FHEQ-Portugal.
-They will also ascertain whether institutions have means of ensuring that degrees and qualifications are of an academic standard consistent with the standards referred to in the FHEQ-Portugal.
+The Agency 'A3ES' uses the FHEQ-Portugal as a reference when auditing or reviewing the establishment and management of academic standards by higher education institutions.
+Following similar practices in Europe9, auditors and reviewers assess how institutions align the academic standards of their degrees with the levels referred to in the FHEQ-Portugal.
+They also ascertain whether institutions have means of ensuring that degrees and qualifications are of an academic standard consistent with the standards referred to in the FHEQ-Portugal.

 Table 1 identifies the different levels of higher education qualifications in Portugal.
 Each level is illustrated by, and each degree determined by reference to, a qualification descriptor (see next section).
-The qualification descriptors of the FHEQ-Portugal reflect the distinct levels of intellectual achievements associated with the typical qualifications awarded by higher education institutions in Portugal in accordance with their degree-awarding powers.
+The qualification descriptors of the FHEQ-Portugal reflect the distinct levels of intellectual achievements associated with the typical qualifications awarded by higher education institutions in Portugal in accordance with their degreeawarding powers.
 Typically, programmes leading to higher education qualifications, particularly those taken over a number of years, include learning that is progressively more challenging.
 For the award of a higher education qualification at a particular level, the outcomes of this learning must, in overall terms, reflect the qualification descriptor for that level.